pcannon09/pcannon09/README.md

 - 👋 Hi, I’m @pcannon09, i have 13 years and i live in Spain - Barcelona.
-- 👀 I’m interested in C++
+- 👀 I’m interested in C++ and Python
-- 🌱 I’m currently learning C++
-- 📫 How to reach me pcannon@alumno.santoangel.org
+- 📫 You can reach me by emailing to: pcannon@alumno.santoangel.org